EDIT: Traffic Planet Hosting has rebranded, and is now called WPX Hosting.

 After the move

-Aside from super fast speeds, the service I’ve received from Traffic Planet has been like nothing I’ve experienced elsewhere.
+Aside from super fast speeds, the service I’ve received from WPX Hosting has been like nothing I’ve experienced elsewhere.

 Ask them a question on their their live chat and see for yourself.
 Someone responds almost instantly.